marcmorente/connect4game/README.md

 # Connect 4 game

-## About

-Connect Four is a two-player strategy game where the goal is to be the first to line up four of your colored discs in a row, either horizontally, vertically, or diagonally, on a grid of six rows and seven columns.
+Connect 4 is a two-player strategy game where the goal is to be the first to line up four of your colored discs in a row, either horizontally, vertically, or diagonally, on a grid of six rows and seven columns.
 It's a fast-paced and engaging game of skill and tactics.

 ## Requirements